 \end{prop} \begin{proof} Forgetting for a moment about markers and leaving singular points at its place, we apply the Alexander's like theorem for singular braids from \cite{Bir93}.
 Moreover we deduce that it is only required to use moves of type $Y_1, Y_2, \ldots, Y_5$ to do a braid form.
 Putting now markers back in appropriate manner to vertices, we receive a braid form of marked diagram.

 \end{proof}

-We now introduce monoid $SSB_m$ corresponding to marked diagrams in braid form on $m$ strands.
-Elements of that monoid, called \emph{singular surface braids} are generated by four types of elements $a_i, b_i, c_i, c_i^{-1}$ for $i=1, \ldots, m-1$, where the correspondence of types of crossings and types of markers between $i$-th and $i+1$-th strand (in the horizontal position) is presented in Figure \ref{r5} (remaining strands in braid are strait lines without crossings).
+We now introduce monoid $SSB_m$ consisting of marked diagrams in braid form on $m$ strands.
+Elements of that monoid, called \emph{singular surface braids} are generated by four types of elements $a_i, b_i, c_i, c_i^{-1}$ for $i=1, \ldots, m-1$, where the correspondence of types of crossings and types of markers between $i$-th and $i+1$-th strands (in the horizontal position) is presented in Figure \ref{r5} (remaining strands in braid are straight lines without crossings).